-Petrocaribe is an Energy Cooperation Agreement initiated by the Government of Venezuela to provide preferential payment arrangement for petroleum and petroleum products to some Caribbean and Latin American countries.
+PetroCaribe is an Energy Cooperation Agreement initiated by the Government of Venezuela to provide a preferential payment arrangement for petroleum and petroleum products to some Caribbean and Latin American countries.
 This organization was established on June 29, 2005, when the Energy Cooperation Agreement was signed by 14 Caribbean countries during the First Energy Summit of Caribbean Heads of Government held in the city of Puerto La Cruz, in eastern Venezuela.

-financing scale - between 5% and 50% of the oil bill, using current hydrocarbon prices as a reference.
+- Financing scale - between 5% and 50% of the oil bill, using current hydrocarbon prices as a reference.

-interest rate to 1% if oil price tops US$40 per barrel.
+- Interest rate to 1% if oil price tops US$40 per barrel.

-Short-term payment of 60% of the bill is extended from 30 days to 90 days.
+- Short-term payment of 60% of the bill is extended from 30 days to 90 days.

-The grace period 1-2 years, with a payment period from 17- 25 years.
+- The grace period 1-2 years, with a payment period from 17- 25 years.

-PetroCaribe also provides cooperation support for efficient use of energy; technological cooperation, training, the development of energy infrastructure, and the promotion and use of alternative energy sources, such as wind, and solar energy, among others.
+PetroCaribe also provides cooperation support for efficient use of energy, technological cooperation, training, the development of energy infrastructure, and the promotion and use of alternative energy sources, such as wind, and solar energy, among others.

 In 2005, all CARICOM countries, except Trinidad & Tobago and Barbados, signed on to the PetroCaribe framework agreement.
 The PetroCaribe Arrangement is implemented as a series of Bilateral Agreements between Venezuela and participating countries, therefore the CARICOM Secretariat is not represented at the Meetings, etc.